DNooch381/corr/README.md

-# The toy Monte Carlo for the UNCG combinatorics research
+# Toy Monte Carlo for UNCG combinatorics research

 ## These are the main files and directories for this project